integeruser/yet-another-latex-thesis-template/README.md

 # yet-another-latex-thesis-template
-A clean and minimal LaTeX template: [sample-thesis.pdf](sample-thesis.pdf).
+A clean and minimal LaTeX template.
+[Sample chapter from my thesis](sample-thesis.pdf).

 ## Requisites
 - Any LaTeX distribution?